 - Clinical studies presented in this research clearly demonstrate the growing interest in offering PRP injections for treating back pain

-- These same studies used PRP injections as a therapy for discogenic low back pain and reported good results overall.
+- These same clinical studies examined PRP injections as a therapy for discogenic low back pain and reported good results overall.

 - A major and notable advantage of the therapy is the safety of the autologous PRP itself, which does not cause any major complications.